drmonroe/subscription-reporting/README.md

 # Three.)
 How much it costs

-I think that one of the best methods is by using Azure Cost Management as a data collection and reporting tool.
+One of the best methods for accomplishing this is by using *Azure Cost Management* as a data collection and reporting tool.

 This repo will be used to collect information about Azure subscription reporting (using the billing API)